 Days 3 to 5 — Antarctic Peninsula and South Shetland Islands

-Days 8 to 9 — Northbound Along the Peninsula
+Days 8 and 9 — Northbound Along the Peninsula

 Day 10 — Disembarkation and Fly to Punta Arenas